turbot/steampipe-mod-hackernews-insights/dashboards/docs/hackernews_job_report.md

 This report answers the following questions:

-- How many hacker news jobs are listed by days(Last 10 days)?
+- How many jobs have been posted in the last 10 days?
-- How many hacker news jobs are listed by role and technology?
+- Which roles and technologies have been mentioned in recent jobs?
-- What are hacker news jobs based on the job search item (matches in titles, urls, texts and can be regex)?
+- What are the details of each job?